Nikon D3S vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3S (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3S and the A6500 have been discontinued, but can regularly be found used on ebay.
 The D3S was replaced by the Nikon D4, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3S and A6500 can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Sony A6500 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D3S or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.